 1. A Material and Substantial Change of Circumstances

-For the court to find that a material and substantial change of circumstances has occurred, you must present sufficient evidence that not only has there been changes in the child’s life or in the parent’s life, but that the changes that have occurred have actually had a significant impact on the ability of the parent’s to parent their children and/or on the custodial relationship.
+For the court to find that a material and substantial change of circumstances has occurred, you must present sufficient evidence that not only have there been changes in the child’s life or in the parent’s life, but that the changes that have occurred have actually had a significant impact on the ability of the parent’s to parent their children and/or on the custodial relationship.

 Here are a few examples of what might amount to a material and substantial change of circumstances:

 - A change in the child’s living environment.
 This could occur if one of the parents were to get remarried.
 Such an event can present significant difficulties for a child in their day-to-day life as the child attempts to navigate a new relationship with a third parental figure and step-siblings.

 - One parent getting a new job or moving to a new location that would require the child to go to a new school, find new friends, join new sport teams, etc.

 - The child is doing poorly in school or having recurring health problems.
 The court may be even further persuaded to find a material and substantial change of circumstances in this case if the parent seeking the change of custody can demonstrated their ability to address the child’s educational struggles or health problems in a more effective way than the other parent.

 - Changes in religion.
 If a child was raised in one denomination, and one parent is no longer actively involved in that religion, it could be argued that this situation affects the child’s stability and continuity in life.